hellloxiaotian/hellloxiaotian.github.io/index.md

 ## Biography (简介)

 I am an Associate Professor at Software School of Northwestern Polytechnical University (NPU)，China in July, 2021.
 I was a Researh Fellow at City University of Hong Kong (CityU), China.
 I  have obtained PhD degree of computer application technology at Harbin Institute of Technology (HIT) , China in Jan, 2021.
 I pursued PhD degree at HIT from Mar, 2017 to Jan, 2021.
-My PhD supervisor is Prof. [Yong Xu](http://www.google.com/url?q=http%3A%2F%2Fwww.yongxu.org%2Fdefault.html&sa=D&sntz=1&usg=AFQjCNFLERhW1jiKlkb2lTtmuiBC62QeaA).
-My joint advisor is Prof. [Wangmeng Zuo](http://www.google.com/url?q=http%3A%2F%2Fhomepage.hit.edu.cn%2Fwangmengzuo&sa=D&sntz=1&usg=AFQjCNGQaE8hhMX2VCb3rqbNohhgCVe1HA) and  Prof. [Chia-Wen Lin](https://www.google.com/url?q=https%3A%2F%2Fwww.ee.nthu.edu.tw%2Fcwlin%2F&sa=D&sntz=1&usg=AFQjCNElbF2cUwFl9pKODT1zwVKgzigBYA), IEEE FELLOW.

 ## Research Interests (研究兴趣)